arshiars/EunoiaCapital/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Have a real estate investment opportunity or cutting-edge idea?

       We'd love to hear from you!
 Fill the form and we'll respond within one hour.
     media: